SpenceKonde/ATTinyCore/README.md

 * ATtiny x313 (2313/4313)
 * ATtiny 1634

-On the following chips, full SPI functionality is provided in hardware allowing use of the normal SPI library:
+On the following chips, full SPI functionality is provided in hardware, and works identically to SPI on Atmega chips:
 * ATtiny 828
-* ATtiny x7 (87/167) (it has both a USI and full SPI)
+* ATtiny x7 (87/167) (it has both a USI and full SPI, but the SPI library will use the SPI hardware)
 * ATtiny x41 (441/841)
 * ATtiny x8 (48, 88)